mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 ## QUIC tunnel stream TLVs {#sec-format}

-When using the stream mode, a series of messages are used to triger and confirm the establishment of a connection towards the final destination for a given stream.
+When using the stream mode, a series of messages are used to trigger and confirm the establishment of a connection towards the final destination for a given stream.
+Those messages are exchanged on a QUIC stream before the connection bytestream.
 This section describes the format of these messages.
 They are encoded as TLVs, i.e. (Type, Length, Value) tuples, as illustrated in {{tlv}}.
 All TLV fields are encoded in network-byte order.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~